leangjia/blender_docs/manual/sculpt_paint/weight_paint/tool_settings/options.rst

    further normalizing weights should not affect animation at all.

-   This option works most intuitively when used to maintain normalization while painting on top of weights that are already normalized with some other tool.
+   This option works most intuitively when used to maintain normalization while painting on top of weights that are already normalized with another tool.
 Lock-Relative
    Displays bone-deforming groups as if all locked deform groups were deleted, and the remaining ones were re-normalized.
    This is intended for use when balancing weights within a group of bones while all other bones are locked.
-   This option also allows temporarily viewing of non-normalized weights as if they were normalized, without actually changing the values.
+   With this option you can also temporarily view non-normalized weights as if they were normalized, without actually changing the values.
 Multi-Paint
    Paint on all selected vertex groups simultaneously, in a way that preserves their relative influence.